 This independent body was put together to develop a long-term strategy for roads and a commitment to major investment in street management and urban design.

 The RTF report, published in July 2013, set out a view of how London could cope with major population growth and stay a vibrant, accessible and attractive world city.

 An interactive map, case studies, technical notes and more are available on the RTF supporting documents page.

 We are responsible for roads that carry about a third of the Capital's traffic.

-We have responded to the RTF report to explain how we plan to improve London's roads and streets in partnership with the boroughs, developers and others.
+We responded to the RTF report to explain how we plan to improve London's roads and streets in partnership with the boroughs, developers and others.

-Our response below sets out how we will deliver improvements in the short-term and conduct further, detailed studies to assess and develop longer-term RTF proposals.
+Our response sets out how we will deliver improvements in the short-term and conduct further, detailed studies to assess and develop longer-term RTF proposals.

 The RTF proposed a 'street family' of nine Street Types, in which streets are defined by significance of their 'movement' and the intensity of their 'place'.

 We have worked with the London boroughs to classify the network according to this family of Street Types.